 Change the 7th paragraph of this subclause in TGax D0.2 as follows:

-The values of the Multi-TID, Compressed Bitmap, and GCR and Multi-STA subfields of the BA Control field determine which of the BlockAck frame variants is represented, as indicated in the Table 9-24.
+The BA Type(#804) subfield of the BA Control field determine which of the BlockAck frame variants is represented, as indicated in the Table 9-24.

 TGax editor: Insert subclause 9.3.1.9.1 title into the draft.